 Documents to download

 The Regulations came into force on 6 April 2012 for large shops and on 6 April 2015 for all other shops.

-The requirements for specialist tobacconists in relation to the prohibition of the display of tobacco products are set out in separate regulations, the Tobacco Advertising and Promotion (Specialist Tobacconists) (England) Regulations 2010 (known as the ‘Specialist Tobacconists Regulations’).
-Subsequently amended by the Tobacco Advertising and Promotion (Display and Specialist Tobacconists) (England) (Amendment) regulations 2012, the Regulations came into force on 6 April 2015.
-Under these Regulations, specialist tobacconists can display and advertise tobacco products inside their shops, provided they are not visible from outside.
+The requirements for specialist tobacconists are set out in separate regulations, the Tobacco Advertising and Promotion (Specialist Tobacconists) (England) Regulations 2010 (known as the ‘Specialist Tobacconists Regulations’) as amended by the Tobacco Advertising and Promotion (Display and Specialist Tobacconists) (England) (Amendment) regulations 2012.
+Under these Regulations, specialist tobacconists can display and advertise tobacco products inside their shops provided they are not visible from outside.

-This briefing considers in detail the scope and extent of the prohibition of tobacco displays in shops and the treatment of specialist tobacconists.
-It also considers recent calls for tighter regulation of the display of vaping products (e-cigarettes and e-liquids) in shops of all sizes to protect children and young people.
+This briefing sets out in detail the scope and extent of the prohibition of tobacco displays in shops and the treatment of specialist tobacconists.
+It outlines recent calls for tighter regulation of the display of vaping products in shops of all sizes to protect children.
+Finally, it considers the Government’s decision to consult on possible new legislation to regulate displays of vaping products in retail outlets as set out in its October 2023 policy paper.

+Documents to download